-ENGL 099.
-FUNDAMENTALS OF WRITING AND MECHANICS (4).
-Prerequisite: Admission to CSU through the Bridge Program (Critical Reading SAT below 480 or English ACT below 19), or appropriate score on the English Placement Exam.
+Prerequisite: Admission to CSU through the Bridge Program (an Evidence-Based Reading & Writing score below 530 on the redesigned SAT or an English score below 19 on the ACT), or appropriate score on the English Placement Exam.
 For students who are deemed at risk in these areas of English, the course concentrates on development of practical writing skills, focusing on the writing process in development of essays, understanding of rhetorical strategies and conventions of grammar and usage.
 This course emphasizes college level composition and is intended to facilitate transition into English 111.
 Minimum grade of C or better before matriculating from the Bridge Program and/or to any other English course.
 Students receive institutional credit only.

-GNED 107.
-COLLEGE READING AND STUDY SKILLS (3).
 Prerequisite: Required for all Bridge students.
 A course designed to develop the complex reading and study skills essential for successful participation in university curriculum.
 Focuses on content area reading and study strategies, reading and critical thinking skills.
-A focus on the nature of learning and the individual’s responsibility to learn.
+A focus on the nature of learning and the individuals responsibility to learn.
 General elective credit.